basho/basho_docs/source/languages/en/riak/ops/building/installing/mac-osx.md

 }
 ---

-The following steps are known to work with Mac OS X 10.8 and 10.9 (Mavericks).
+The following steps are known to work with Mac OS X 10.8, 10.9 (Mavericks), and Yosemite.
 You can install from source or download a precompiled tarball.

 ## Install Types